Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning

-This modification in the metric of convergence alone leads to improved regret in the tabular setting.
-However, our goal is to preserve the scalability of PSRL in tabular settings to continuous spaces.
-With the power to evaluate KSD in closed form, then, we sequentially remove those state-action-state that contribute least in KSD after each episode from the posterior representation according \cite{https://doi.org/10.48550/arxiv.2201.07130}.
-Therefore, the posterior only retains statistically significant past samples from the trajectories, i.e., a Bayesian coreset \cite{campbell2018bayesian,campbell2019automated}.
-This budget parameter $\epsilon$ then is calibrated in terms of a rate determining factor $\alpha$ to yield both sublinear Bayesian regret and sublinear representational complexity of the learned posterior -- see Table \ref{table_intro}.
+This modification in the metric of convergence alone leads to improved regret because we no longer require the assumption that the posterior is Gaussian \cite{pmlr-v139-fan21b}.
+However, our goal is to translate the scalability of PSRL from tabular settings to continuous spaces {which requires addressing the parameterization complexity of the posterior estimate, which grows linearly unbounded \cite{pmlr-v139-fan21b} }.
+With the power to evaluate KSD in closed form, then, we sequentially remove those state-action pairs that contribute least {(decided by a compression budget $\epsilon$)} in KSD after each episode ({which is completely novel in the RL setting}) from the posterior representation according to \cite{hawkins2022online}.
+Therefore, the posterior estimate only retains statistically significant past samples from the trajectories, i.e., it is defined by a Bayesian coreset of the trajectory data \cite{campbell2018bayesian,campbell2019automated}.
+The budget parameter $\epsilon$ then is calibrated in terms of a rate determining factor $\alpha$ to yield both sublinear Bayesian regret and sublinear representational complexity of the learned posterior -- see Table \ref{table_intro}.
 The resultant procedure we call Kernelized Stein Discrepancy-based Posterior Sampling for RL ({\algo}).
-Our main contributions, then, are as follows: \begin{list}{$\rhd$}{\topsep=0.ex \leftmargin=0.2in \rightmargin=0.in \itemsep =0.0in} \item we formalize the setting of model-based episodic reinforcement learning; \item we introduce Stein's method in MBRL for the first time, and use it to alleviate global smoothness conditions on the target density, as well as representational complexity bottlenecks of prior instantiations of PSRL (Algorithm \ref{alg:MPC-PSRL}) \item we establish Bayesian regret bounds that are sublinear both in the number of episodes experienced and the dimension of the feature space, without any prior access to a feature map, alleviating difficult feature selection drawbacks of prior art \item experimentally we demonstrate that {\algo} achieves favorable tradeoffs between sample and representational complexity relative to several strong benchmarks. \end{list}
+Our main contributions are, then, to: \begin{list}{$\rhd$}{\topsep=0.ex \leftmargin=0.2in \rightmargin=0.in \itemsep =0.0in} \item introduce Stein's method in MBRL for the first time, and use it to develop a novel transition model estimate based upon it, which operates in tandem with a KSD compression step to remove statistically insignificant past state-action pairs, which we abbreviate as {\algo}; \item establish Bayesian regret bounds of the resultant procedure that is sublinear in the number of episodes experienced, without any prior access to a feature map, alleviating difficult feature selection drawbacks of prior art.
+Notably, these results relax Gaussian and Lipschitz assumptions of prior related results; \item {mathematically establish a tunable trade-off between Bayesian regret and posterior’s parameterization complexity (or dictionary size) via introducing parameter $\alpha\in(0,1]$ for the first time in this work;} \item experimentally demonstrate that {\algo} achieves favorable tradeoffs between sample and representational complexity relative to several strong benchmarks. \end{list}